domkm/domkm.github.com/_posts/2014-06-15-isomorphic-clojure-1.md

 share: true
 ---

-In pursuit of supporting a dynamic and interactive user experience, the web has been shifting from traditional server-rendered multi-page applications[^MPAs] (MPAs) to client-rendered single-page applications[^SPAs] (SPAs).
+In pursuit of supporting a dynamic and interactive user experience, developers have been shifting from traditional server-rendered multi-page applications[^MPAs] (MPAs) to client-rendered single-page applications[^SPAs] (SPAs).

-The web has matured and become a fairly capable application platform, and SPAs utilize this platform to provide better experiences to users and developers.
+The web has matured and become a fairly capable application platform and SPAs utilize this platform to provide better experiences to users and developers.
 For users, applications can be more responsive to interaction and better facilitate dynamic experiences that are not possible/feasible with MPAs.
 For developers, building SPAs can provide a clearer separation of concerns and tends to enforce more client-side code structure.
 However, embracing SPAs is not without its drawbacks.

 [^MPAs]: An MPA is a website that serves fully-formed or mostly-formed HTML when a client requests a page.
 Links cause the browser to request a new page; blowing away the previous DOM, CSSOM, and JS context.
 If rendered without JS execution, MPAs remain viewable and at least partially usable.